Chinese Hero: Tales of the Blood Sword: Jademan comic releases

-In late 1988, Jademan Comics started publishing Chinese Hero in English under the title The Blood Sword, which was criticised for poor translation.
-Jademan later published a second series titled Blood Sword Dynasty which followed the adventures of the protagonist Wah Ying-hung's son, Wah Kim-hung.
+In 1988, Jademan Comics started publishing Chinese Hero in English under the title The Blood Sword, which was criticised for poor translation.
+Jademan later published a second series titled Blood Sword Dynasty which followed the adventures of the protagonist Hero's son, Jian, known as Wah Kim-hung in the Jademan translation.
 Ma Wing-shing left Jademan by 1989.

 The Chinese manhua Blood Sword Dynasty is part of the same series as Chinese Hero and not a spin-off.
 Despite its popularity, the series was canceled in 1995.

 DrMaster releases

 In October 2006, publishers DrMaster announced that they were planning to release a new English translation of Chinese Hero.
 These new releases included an all new English translation as well as new digital re-coloration.

-The re-release started from the beginning of the second series, with the plot alteration of Hero's parents being murdered by a "rival martial arts clan" instead of Westerners in the original version, due to the first series use of anti-Western sentiments.
+The re-release started from the beginning of the second series, with the plot alteration of Hero's parents being murdered by a "Northern Mantis kung fu" group instead of Westerners in the original version, due to the first series use of anti-Western sentiments.

 The reprints at the point of volume 8 do not extend beyond the original plot of the original Jademan comics.